israel-dryer/ttkbootstrap/docs/installation.rst

 Installation
 ============

-Installing ttkbootstrap is easy!.
+Installing ttkbootstrap is easy!
 There are a few options for installing.

 PyPI
 ----